chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 ### 2) Agents

-**Description**:  the agents will represent an individual military system of type motorized on non-motorized (dimounted squad/team); agents will be networked together into a military unit topology analagous with an Army Company structure; agents will interact with one another and their local environment
+**Description**:  the agents will represent an individual military system of type motorized on non-motorized (dismounted squad/team); agents will be networked together into a military unit topology analogous with an Army Company structure; agents will interact with one another and their local environment

 **Variables**:
  - agent_role: a string that identifies the role of the military system within the unit structure; different roles have different specializations and, thus, different functional performance levels (leader, soldier or support)
  - agent_type: a string that identifies the type of the military system (motorized/non-motorized); impacts are increased by 1 for non-motorized types
  - agent_functions:  an array objects that identifies the functions of a military system and their specific performance levels (1...5)
- - agent_transfer: an integer that identifes amount of functional performance value transferred to neighboring military systems; to be returned upon repair
+ - agent_transfer: an integer that identifies amount of functional performance value transferred to neighboring military systems; to be returned upon repair
  - agent_failures: identifies number of active failures for each military system
  - agent_personnel:  an integer that identifies the overall performance of personnel within a military system; level depends on role and type
  - agent_location: an array, (x,y), that identifies the location/section of the military system within the environment